dbriones49/Azure-SOC/README.md

 # Confirmed Syslog ingestion.
-At this point, I pulled upt the Log Analytics Workshpace and confirmed the logs were imported.
+At this point, I pulled upt the Log Analytics Workspace and confirmed the logs were imported.
 It was interesting to see the amount of infiltration efforts attempted by running a KQL brute force qeuery.

 ![image](https://github.com/dbriones49/Azure-SOC/assets/143753667/eb7f2383-7af3-459b-9f9f-394b6f2ecb37)